Liam Payne And James Corden End Emotional Riff-Off With 'Best Song Ever'

 Liam Payne and James Corden used singing to settle an age-old question on Wednesday’s “Late Late Show.”

-With backing from The Filharmonic vocal group, the pair engaged in an epic a cappella riff-off to decide whether boy bands or solo artists were better.
+With backing from The Filharmonic vocal group, the pair engaged in an epic a cappella riff-off to decide which was better: boy bands or solo artists?

-They channeled NSYNC, Hanson and Ed Sheeran in their quest for victory, but it all ended up being a bit too much for host Corden.

-So Payne, of the temporarily disbanded One Direction, invited him to perform a duet of his group’s 2013 hit “Best Song Ever” ― which cheered him up no end.
+They channeled NSYNC, Hanson and Ed Sheeran in their quest for victory, but it ended up being a bit too much for host Corden.
+So Payne, of the temporarily disbanded One Direction, invited him to perform a duet of his group’s 2013 hit “Best Song Ever.”

 Check out the full segment above.